YuriLopesM/YuriLopesM/README.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-282A36?style=flat-square&logo=Instagram&logoColor=F56B91&link=https://www.instagram.com/yurilopesm)](https://www.instagram.com/yurilopesm)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-282A36?style=flat-square&logo=Gmail&logoColor=F56B91&link=mailto:yurilopesmachado@hotmail.com)](mailto:yurilopesmachado@hotmail.com)

-My name is Yuri, and I Junior Front-end Developer!
-I'm 17 and I love learning and looking for new things 😊
+I'm Yuri, a Junior Front-end Developer!
+I'm 17 and I love to learn and look for new things.
+I just finished high school and I have some goals for this year.
+If you want to take a look, is in one of the lists below (I appreciate it 😊)

-- 🔭 I’m currently working on AGPR5, an enterprise focused in agrobusiness;
+- ⚙️ I’m currently working on AGPR5, an enterprise focused in agrobusiness;
-- 🌱 I’m currently learning JavaScript/TypeScript, React and more!
+- 💡 I’m currently learning JavaScript/TypeScript, React and more!
 - 💬 Ask me about anything!
 Just send me a message in [Linkedin](https://www.linkedin.com/in/yuri-lopes-machado-170023198/)
 - ☎️ How to reach me: I have some profiles at the top, you can find me there!
-- ⚡ Fun fact: I play some games, like League of Legends, Rocket League and CS:GO;
+- 👾 Fun fact: I play some games, like League of Legends, Rocket League and CS:GO;

 ---
 ### GitHub Stats 👨‍💻